 Case Study: Waste-To-Energy Gasification Plant

-Summary: Progressive civic leaders in Covington, Tennessee, knew there was a better solution to disposing of wood waste and sludge – the ACE DDSF-1000 gasifier (12 tons/day).
+Summary: Progressive civic leaders in Covington, Tennessee, knew there was a better solution to disposing of wood waste and biosolids – the ACE DDSF-1000 gasifier (12 tons/day).

-Problem: The city of Covington wanted to find a better way to deal with wood waste and sludge – one that would eliminate costly trips to the landfills.
+Problem: The city of Covington wanted to find a better way to deal with wood waste and biosolids – one that would eliminate costly trips to the landfills.

 Approach: Aries Clean Energy developed the ACE DDSF-1000, a 12 ton per day capacity throughput downdraft gasification system that operates on the following specifications:

-Input Materials: Wood is chipped, mixed with sludge, and pre-dried to control moisture content before gasification
+Input Materials: Wood is chipped, mixed with biosolids, and pre-dried to control moisture content before gasification

 Process: Syngas produced (92% by volume input) is combusted in an industrial thermal oxidizer (an emissions control device).
 Thermal energy is transferred to heat oil fluid, which drives a 235 Kw General Electric Organic Rankine Cylinder generator that offsets the electrical usage at the wastewater treatment plant next door.